Megaliths

 A megalithic structure near Gennes, along the D69 road south of town.

 The dolmen was used in the mid to late 1800s as a bakery.
+The 19th century bread oven is still there.

 A megalithic structure near Gennes, along the D69 road south of town.

-History of an entirely different scale!
+History of an entirely different time scale!

 There is a sort of track back toward the dolmen between to crop fields, but it quickly gets muddy and quite soft.